How to apply

 - Mātauranga, which involves exploring indigenous knowledge.

-Collection of the % contribution of each Vision Mātauranga theme to the proposed research will form part of our reporting obligations for NZRIS (see “Changes” earlier).
+Collection of the % contribution of each Vision Mātauranga theme to the proposed research are part of our reporting obligations for NZRIS.
 If you have ticked one or more Vision Mātauranga themes, please consider each theme one at a time.
 Indicate the proportion of the proposed research that aligns with that theme.
 Note that it is possible for the combined total to be over 100% (for example, if the proposed research is entirely Mātauranga and also has a Hauora/Oranga theme, the contributions could be 100% and 10% respectively).

 How do I decide whether to include a Vision Mātauranga statement in my proposal?

 The five ways of conceptualising Vision Mātauranga in your research (see below) may help you decide if this applies to your project.
 The categories have been adapted from those on the National Science Challenge, Biological Heritage website https://bioheritage.nz/about-us/vision-matauranga/ hosted by Manaaki Whenua Landcare Research.
 Please note, however, that these categories are fluid.
 There may well be overlap between them as in categories b and c in terms of the nature and degree of relevance to Māori, and not every point in each category need apply.
-The original categories were set out by MBIE in information for the Endeavour Fund c.
+The original categories were set out by the Ministry for Business, Innovation, and Employment in information for the Endeavour Fund c.
 2015.

 Ways of conceptualising Vison Mātauranga in your research